agence-gaya/traefik-plugin-cloudflare/README.md

 ## Features

 * Only allow traffic originating from Cloudflare IP v4 and v6
+* Custom CIDRs list can be added to allow request not from CloudFlare
 * Refresh Clouflare CIDRs from Cloudflare API url https://api.cloudflare.com/client/v4/ips
 * Handle `X-Forwarded-For` original header to allow Cloudflare request from a trusted revers proxy behind Traefik
 * Rewrite requests `X-Forwarded-For` header with the user IP provided by `CF-Connecting-IP`